-DG REGIO and the Japanese City Bureau of Ministry of Labour, Infrastructure and Transport have launched a joint study to analyse – including through case studies – common demographic challenges, and to provide forecasts of population for regions and cities.
-The study will also identify policies and tools that can help regions and cities respond to these challenges, in particular those related to demographic ageing.
+DG REGIO and the Japanese City Bureau of Ministry of Labour, Infrastructure and Transport launched a joint study to analyse – including through case studies – common demographic challenges, and to provide forecasts of population for regions and cities.
+The study identifies policies and tools that can help regions and cities respond to these challenges, in particular those related to demographic ageing.
 Applica is involved in the analysis related to the EU.

 Study on the feasibility of a child guarantee for vulnerable children: Phase II